erskinedesign/patterns--sass-template/README.md

 ### Comments

-We [a fork](https://github.com/erskinedesign/Idiomatic-SCSS-Comments-Snippets) of the Idiomatic CSS comment syntax.
+We use [a fork](https://github.com/erskinedesign/Idiomatic-SCSS-Comments-Snippets) of the Idiomatic CSS comment syntax in order to keep files consistently organised and documented.